JamesWoolfenden/terraform-azurerm-windowsscaleset/README.md

 This is just a very basic example.

-Include **module.windowsscalset.tf** this repository as a module in your existing terraform code:
+Include **module.windowsscaleset.tf** this repository as a module in your existing terraform code:

 ```terraform
 module "windowsscaleset" {